 In my experience, the live chat customer support representatives were knowledgeable, friendly, and prompt.

 No matter how great a service is, I always ask the question: Does it offer value for money?

-Hotspot Shield offers a few different payment methods, including credit card, PayPal, Neosurf, Alipay, and a few others.
-There is no cryptocurrency option which will be disappointing for some privacy-conscious users.
+Pango only lets you pay by credit card.
+There is no cryptocurrency option, which will be disappointing for some privacy-conscious users.